Modern Slavery Act

 Carey Olsen is a multi-jurisdictional law firm operating through a number of separately constituted and regulated legal partnerships and companies which provide legal and other client services in accordance with the relevant laws of the jurisdictions in which they operate.
 We also have a small number of operating and administrative subsidiary companies.
 We currently operate from offices in Bermuda, the British Virgin Islands, the Cayman Islands, Guernsey, Hong Kong, Jersey, Singapore, South Africa and the United Kingdom.
 Further details can be found on our website under Legal Notices.

-None of the jurisdictions in which we operate has a poor record on modern slavery and human trafficking.
-We are committed to monitoring developments in the jurisdictions in which we operate through sources such as the Global Slavery Index.
+The jurisdictions in which we operate do not have a poor record on modern slavery and human trafficking.
+We are committed to monitoring developments in these jurisdictions through sources such as the Global Slavery Index.

-As a supplier of legal services, we operate in a professional services environment with a relatively low risk of modern slavery occurring.
-We do not rely on extensive or complex supply chains for the purposes of our business.
+As a provider of legal and professional services, we consider the risk of modern slavery within our business and in our supply chain to be low.
+We do not operate through extensive or complex supply chains for the purpose of our business.

 Policies